ambit/bms-support/docs/crm-updating-contact-details.md

 ---
 layout: docs
-title: Creating pages
+title: Updating Contact details
-prev_section: posts
+prev_section: crm-managing-contacts
-next_section: variables
+next_section: crm-recording-activities
-permalink: /docs/pages/
+permalink: /docs/crm-updating-contact-details/
 ---

 In addition to [writing posts](../posts/), another thing you may want to do with